UpstreamAB/UpstreamPowerPack/KaseyaBMS/README.md

-Placeholder for Kaseya BMS report sets.
+Placeholder for API Powerhell scripts and report sets for Kaseya BMS.